CT3/CopyPasta/README.md

-# CopyPasta
+# CoPypaSTa
-Command line utility to make copy pasta easier
+Command line utility to make copy pasting easier

 ## Usage

 To copy a file or folder to clipboard:
 ```
-cpst cp <file or folder>
+cpst -c <file or folder>
 ```
-To paste from clipboard:
+To paste from clipboard into current directory:
 ```
-cpst paste
+cpst -p
 ```